 For Gordon Students

-Students accepted to the CCCU Oxford program, programs in languages, or those in the Pike Scholars program for which there is specified study abroad requirements, may study for two semesters with the full benefit of their scholarships.
+Students accepted to the CCCU Oxford program, programs in languages, or those in the Pike Scholars program for which there are specified study abroad requirements, may study for two semesters with the full benefit of their scholarships.

 In the case of students who are on tuition remission, tuition remission does not apply to study abroad.
 In these cases, students are encouraged to see Student Financial Services to assess their scholarship package.
 During the semester off-campus, students who normally have tuition remission will instead pay normal tuition and fees minus this assessed scholarship package.

-Short-term International Seminars (usually in Summer Session of between semesters) do NOT normally have scholarship options.
+Short-term International Seminars (usually in Summer Session or between semesters) do NOT normally have scholarship options.
 However, the college makes every effort to make these options as cost effective to the student as is possible.
 Likewise, summer internship, ministry practicum or international social work experiences are not normally covered by regular scholarships.

 For Visiting Students